 There’s good news and bad news here.
-We’ll start with the bad: some insurance companies will consider orthodontic treatment cosmetic rather than medically necessary and therefore won’t cover it.
-However, this isn’t always the case.
-The good news is that, depending on your insurance plan, you may receive partial coverage for your aligner treatment costs.
+We’ll start with the bad: some insurance companies won’t cover minor orthodontic treatment because they consider it cosmetic rather than medically necessary.
+The good news is that, depending on your insurance plan, you may receive partial coverage for your aligner costs.

-Invisalign doesn’t have one overall financing policy.
-It defers to the plans of each individual provider, so you’ll need to check with your dentist or orthodontist about their payment plan options.
+Candid and Invisalign don’t have overarching financing plans.
+Because you pay your dentist directly for their aligners, they defer to the plans of each individual provider, so check with your dentist or orthodontist about their payment plan options.

-Sometimes your schedule may be packed with activities and events.
 Think about your work, family, and social engagements.
-If your to-do list is already overwhelming, shoehorning in monthly dentist visits might seem impossible.
-And when you happen to find a little bit of free time, you likely don’t want to spend it in the patient’s chair.
-After all, it takes time and dedication over several months to effectively transform your smile.
+If your to-do list is already overwhelming, scheduling office visits every 4–6 weeks might seem intimidating.
+And when you happen to find a little bit of free time, you might not want to spend it in the patient’s chair.

-- In-person consultation with a dentist is required to get started, including X-rays and photos
+- Requires an in-person consultation with a dentist to get started, including X-rays and photos.

 Like any big undertaking, the first step can be the hardest.
-Not only is orthodontic treatment a weighty decision, but the physical act of getting started can also be difficult, especially when it comes to at-home treatment.
-Fortunately, Candid has taken steps to create an easier, less-stressful startup process.
+Not only is orthodontic treatment a weighty decision, but the physical act of getting started can also be difficult, especially for at-home services like Byte or SmileDirectClub.

 The Office Visit Trade-Off

-Here’s the deal: Invisalign’s office visits serve an important purpose.
+Here’s the deal: office visits serve an important purpose.
 They allow your dentist to carefully oversee and modify your treatment, making it more effective.
-However, they also take time out of your already-busy schedule.
+However, they also take time out of your already busy schedule.
 It seems like we’re always running from one thing to the next, and carving out time for dentist visits isn’t always convenient.
-That’s why many adults opt for at-home aligners instead.

 How Long Does Treatment Take?

-Candid reports that their average treatment time is around 6 months, and Invisalign generally takes around 12.
-This doesn’t mean that Invisalign is incapable of shorter turnarounds or that Candid never exceeds half a year.
+Candid reports that their average treatment time is around 6–9 months, and Invisalign generally takes 12–24.
+This doesn’t mean that Invisalign is incapable of shorter turnarounds or that Candid never exceeds nine months.
 But typically, this is what you can expect.
-Talk to your dentist or your network orthodontist from Candid to discuss how your unique case might affect this timeline.
+Talk to your dentist or orthodontist to discuss how your unique case might affect this timeline.

 When Invisalign first introduced clear aligners, their popularity skyrocketed because they offered a less noticeable alternative to traditional braces.
 Today, clear aligner companies are still finding ways to make their products less visible and better looking.
 Although this largely depends on personal tastes, which vary from customer to customer.
-Invisalign and Candid produce very similar aligners, but there are a couple of small differences to consider.
+Invisalign and Candid produce very similar aligners, but there are a couple of subtle differences that set them apart.

-- Supplemental appliances, such as attachments or elastics will make aligners more visible
+- Supplemental appliances, such as attachments or elastics can make aligners more visible.

-- Uses straight-cut aligners that slightly overlap your gums.
+- Use straight-cut aligners that slightly overlap your gums.

-- Attachments are not offered, so aligners stay smooth and less noticeable
+- They don’t offer attachments, so aligners stay smooth and less noticeable.

-Both Invisalign and Candid produce aligners that are frosted and textured in appearance.
+Both Invisalign and Candid produce frosted, textured aligners.
 At first, this may seem counterintuitive, but it actually makes them more natural-looking.
-Your teeth have tiny pores, which makes their surfaces matte, not reflective or shiny.
+Your teeth have tiny pores, which makes their surfaces appear matte, not reflective or shiny.
 So, translucent, smooth aligners typically don’t match the natural surfaces of your teeth.
 Textured, frosted aligners, however, mimic your teeth and aren’t artificially reflective.

 In the “Effectiveness” section, we discussed how an aligner’s cut can influence its power.
 But we’re mentioning it here because it can also affect the aligner’s appearance.
 Even though Candid’s straight-cut design helps to move your teeth more quickly, it may also make them slightly more visible.